Music Co-ordinator: Mr M Bawn

 Music is enjoyed across the whole school as part of their curriculum and in Years 4 & 5 we have music specialist teachers from Kingston Music Service teaching Recorders (Y4) and Ukuleles (Y5) on a weekly basis.

-- Once a week we have KS1 and KS2 Hymns of Worship which is led by our Music Coordinator on the keyboard.
+- Once a week we have a whole school Hymns of Worship which is led by our Music Coordinator.

 - Every Christmas we sing in Kingston for the 'Turning on the lights.'